wkolowski/Type-Theory-Wishlist/README.md

   comp {A => Nat, B => Nat, C => Nat} {g => h} {f => h}
 ```

 To reiterate: the order of arguments doesn't matter.
-As a bonus, we can set many arguments to the same value easily - this should be very useful easpecially for type arguments.
+As a bonus, we can set many arguments to the same value easily - this should be very useful especially for type arguments.

 ```
 self-comp' (h : Nat -> Nat) : Nat -> Nat :=